 “The market is developing rapidly.
 We want to use our knowledge to help processes become established in the industry and ensure that everyone involved can work together as effectively as possible,” (Pierre Forêt, Head of Additive Manufacturing at Linde Gas)

 Linde service and support for 3D customers

-Would you like the best possible performance out of your additive manufacturing processes?
+Would you like the best possible performance from your additive manufacturing processes?
 Linde Gas has bundled its research activities in this area and will continue to lead research into how oxygen and humidity impact the additive manufacturing process.
 If you want to keep pace with tomorrow’s competition, you need a partner by your side for whom top quality, process optimisation and enhanced productivity are part of daily business.
 However, we define partnership not merely as being there for you but being with you.
 After all, joint activities form the core of commercial success.

 Come and find us at the following events or speak to a member of our team.